Menu Close

 SAD is a type of depression that occurs at specific times of the year, usually in the winter months when there is less sunlight.

-Althea, who battled depression, shares her journey of resilience with Change Mental Health.
-Read more about her story here.
+David, who battled depression and isolation shares his journey with Change Mental Health.
+Read more about his story here.

 Effectively managing depression involves a combination of self-care strategies and seeking professional support.
 Identifying triggers, establishing routines and incorporating healthy lifestyle choices are crucial.
-Mindfulness and relaxation techniques, such as meditation, can help alleviate stress.
+Mindfulness and relaxation techniques, such as meditation or grounding, can help alleviate stress.

 Setting realistic goals, breaking tasks into smaller steps and practising self-compassion contribute to a more manageable mindset.
 Connecting with a mental health professional, such as a therapist or counsellor, allows for healthy coping strategies and provides a supportive space to explore and address underlying issues contributing to depression.